Events

 Tuesday May 19th

 Madison's hardest working Bluegrass band, Soggy Prairie, is proud to host the Madison Bluegrass Roundabout, a monthly Tuesday night series highlighting Southern Wisconsin's Bluegrass scene.
 The series will feature new and upcoming bands, as well as well-established groups.
-Each month will feature a set from Soggy Prairie followed by a set from a guest band.
+Each month will feature a set from Soggy Prairie followed by a set from the Cork N Bottle String Band.

 No cover.
 6:30pm start time.